anonymousbup/felcon/README.md

 ## Documentation

 Have a look at the [felcon documentation] to learn more about the configuration and usage of felcon.
-When you are interested in reading more articles about Linux security, then check out the [Linux security blog](https://linux-audit.com/) named Linux Audit.
+When you are interested in reading more articles about Linux security, then check out the  named Linux Audit.
 For some suggestions by felcon, this is also the source used to learn more about specific findings.

 ## Customization